rewardenv/reward/docs/configuration/multipledomains.md

         This is similar to using `magento-vars.php` on Magento Commerce Cloud, but using composer to load the file rather than relying on Commerce Cloud magic: https://devdocs.magento.com/guides/v2.3/cloud/project/project-multi-sites.html
     ```

-3. After editing the `composer.json` regenerate the auto load configuration:
+3. After editing the `composer.json` regenerate the autoload configuration:

     ```bash
     composer dump-autoload